 - Remove turkey from wire rack and rinse baking sheet, as turkey may have released some liquid.
 Line baking sheet with 3 layers of foil for easy clean-up and set rack back inside.

-- Arrange turkey pieces on rack, skin side up, and let sit at room temperature for 2-3 hours to help decrease cooking time.
+- Arrange turkey pieces on rack, skin side up, and let come to room temperature for 2-3 hours in order to decrease cooking time.

 - Meanwhile, cook herbs, garlic, orange peel, soy sauce, vinegar, and remaining 1/4C brown sugar in a saucepan over medium heat, stirring occasionally, until sugar is dissolved and glaze thickens slightly.
 (It should just barely coat a spoon.)